RebekkaHaley/data-science-mlp/README.md

 ## Welcome!

-This repository contains code that I have written for both personal projects and revision that pertain to my adventures in data science.
+This repository contains code for both personal projects and scripting practice related to my adventures in data science.

 Feel free to contact me if you have any questions.